BA in Linguistics

 - CAS LX 432 Intermediate Semantics: The Grammatical Construction of Meaning (previously offered as CAS LX 503)

-- CAS LX 433 Intermediate Pragmatics: Meaning in Context (previously offered as CAS LX 504)
+- CAS LX 433 Experimental Pragmatics (previously offered as CAS LX 504)

 - CAS LX 453 Acquisition of Phonology (previously offered as CAS LX 541)